goatgate/goatgate.github.io/content/projects/alibaba_cloud_fpga/index.md

     caption="Xiling product guide, overview for the Kintex UltraScale+ series"
 >}}

-These two chips are far from being small hobiest toys, with the smaller `XCUK3P` already boasting +162K LUTs and 16 GTY transceivers, capable, depending on the physical constraints imposed by the chip packaging of operating at up to 32.75Gb/s.
+These two chips are far from being small hobbyist toys, with the smaller `XCUK3P` already boasting +162K LUTs and 16 GTY transceivers, capable, depending on the physical constraints imposed by the chip packaging of operating at up to 32.75Gb/s.